 Clearwater Beach: Routinely landing on TripAdvisor's Top Beaches in the U.S. list, taking the top spot in 2016 and landing at No. 4 in 2017, the aquarium is just around the corner from this brilliant white sand beach.

 Pier 60: With one of the largest beach playgrounds on the Gulf of Mexico, if the kids are wired after their CMA visit, they won’t be after playing here.
-Mom and Dad will enjoy Sunset at Pier 60, an event in itself with crafts and entertainment starting at 6pm every night.
+Parents will enjoy Sunset at Pier 60, an event in itself with crafts and entertainment starting at 6pm every night.

 Captain Memo’s Pirate Cruise: Go for a two-hour cruise with friendly pirates for a swashbuckling good time for the whole family.
 Take in the views of the Intracoastal Waterway and the Gulf waters while the kids enjoy face painting and water gun games.